 Portrait photography is all about capturing mood and emotions, and one of the best ways to create dramatic and evocative images is to work in black and white.
 To capture an emotive quality in your photos, you must focus on two factors: lighting and editing.
-This duo is your key to a powerful black and white portrait.
-In the tutorial you’ll master this combination so that you can start creating stunning black and white iPhone portrait photos with a touch of drama.
+This duo is your key to powerful black and white portraits.
+In the tutorial you’ll master this combination so that you can start creating stunning black and white photography portraits with a touch of drama.

 1. Shoot In Strong Sunlight